top of page

 This is the Era of Asymmetric Impact.

 And if you're not preparing for it, you're already falling behind.
+A quick pressure test (before we wrap)

-Here's the thing most people miss: AI doesn't make bad organizations good.
+AI doesn't make bad organizations good.
 It makes them faster at being what they already are.

 If your organization can't decide what to build, AI will help you build more things you shouldn't maintain.
 If your organization doesn't develop judgment, AI will help you make faster mistakes at larger scale.
 If your organization runs on coordination friction, AI will create more work than it eliminates.